bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Reloader.start_reloading(["build/yome.js"])
 {% endhighlight %}

-And now reload the `index.html` page and open the Developers Console of your browser.
+Now reload the `index.html` page and open the Developers Console of your browser.
 You should see `--- reloading ---` get printed out every 3 seconds.

-Now the interesting thing here is that this Reloader code is being **reloaded** itself, so you can change it and see the behavior change **without reloading the browser**.
+The interesting thing here is that this Reloader code is being **reloaded** itself, so you can change it and see the behavior change **without reloading the browser**.